scaxyz/shortcut-signing-server/docker-osx.md

 - When done close the `Disk Utility`
 - Double click `Reinstall ventura`
 - Follow the installation
-- After creating a user and succesfully loging in, shutdown ventura
+- After creating a user and successfully logging in, shutdown ventura

 ## Run ... to find the latest  `mac_hdd_ng.img` created
 ```bash